The manuscript, tables and figures must be uploaded online at http://amq.aiqua.it/ojs/index.php/amq/login

 The abstract must be informative on the aims, methods and results of the paper.
 It should not exceed 500 words.

 Up to five keywords are required.
 They must be specific and informative, and will be used for indexing purposes.
-Name of the general area is appropriate (e.g. Southern Italy), while local names must be avoided (e.g. Scilla).
-Use, if possible, species names instead of genus (e.g. Strombus bubonius instead of Gasteropoda, or both), and constrain time intervals (e.g. Calabrian instead of Quaternary).
+Name of the general area is appropriate (e.g., Southern Italy), while local names must be avoided (e.g., Scilla).
+Constrain, if possible, time intervals (e.g., Calabrian instead of Quaternary).

 The manuscript normally should not exceed 15,000 words and can contain a maximum of 25 figures/ tables.
 Contributions longer than 15,000 words require a specific agreement with the Editor.